sigmdel/supermini_esp32c3_sketches/README.md

 src_dir = pin_names
 ```

-PlatformIO will "convert" the Arduino sketch, but that is of no consequence since it contains only comments.
+PlatformIO will "convert" the sketch `.ino` file, but that is of no consequence since it contains only comments.

 ## 4. List of Projects

+The projects can be grouped in three categories.

+**Hello World! sketches:**
+---

 ### 01_pin_names
   Lists the I/O pin names and numbers of the Super Mini ESP32-C3 board.

 ### 02_blink_pulse_led
-  Alternately blinks (heartbeat) and pulses the on board LED of the Super Mini board.
+  Alternately blinks (heartbeat) and pulses the on-board LED of the Super Mini board.

+**Wi-Fi Connectivity sketches:**
+---

 ### 03_scan_wifi
   Prints a list of available Wi-Fi networks every five seconds.
 The Super Mini do not manage to find as many networks as the XIAO ESP32C3.
 Edit `secrets.h.template` and save as `secrets.h` before compiling.

 ### 04_wifi_connect
-  Wi-Fi station connect example.
+  Wi-Fi connection example.
 The Super Mini may very well fail to connect.
 Define the TRY_TX_POWER macro to see if that solves the problem.
-It may be necessary to change the value of the TX_POWER define.
+It may be necessary to change the value of the TX_POWER macro.
 Edit `secrets.h.template` and save as `secrets.h` before compiling.

 ### 05_wifi_tx_power
-  Tests each possible value for the Wi-Fi tx power and records the time required to connect to the Wi-Fi network.
+  Tests each pre-defined value for the Wi-Fi TX (transmit) power and records the time required to connect to the Wi-Fi network.
 Edit `secrets.h.template` and save as `secrets.h` before compiling.

   The table shows times needed to connect to a Wi-Fi network in milliseconds as a function of the radio TX power setting.
 The tests were run only once on a XIAO ESP32C3 and once on each of four different Super Mini boards.
 The `-` signifies that a connection was not made within two minutes.